Makauwahi Cave: History

+In 2024 it was announced that due a lack of funding Makauwahi Cave would close to the public and ownership would be passed to Grove Farm, a Kauaʻi-based land-development company.
+Since this announcement, three of the reserve's seventeen Sulcata tortoises used to keep back encroaching invasive plants have been reported missing.

 Description

 The site is apparently geologically unique in the Hawaiian Islands, comprising a sinkhole paleolake in a cave formed in eolianite limestone.
 The paleolake contains nearly 10,000 years of sedimentary record; since the discovery of Makauwahi as a fossil site, excavations have found pollen, seeds, diatoms, invertebrate shells, and Polynesian artifacts, as well as thousands of bird and fish bones.

-The findings document not only the conditions before human colonization of the Hawaiian islands, but also the millennium of human occupation with the drastic ecological changes that occurred since first Polynesians, and later Europeans and Asians, arrived in the islands along with a suite of invasive alien species.
-They reveal the existence of a large number of native birds that became extinct as a result.
-The cave has also shown that certain plants previously believed to be Polynesian introductions, such as Kou (Cordia subcordata) and Hala (Pandanus tectorius), existed on the islands prior to human settlement.
+The findings document not only the conditions before human colonization of the Hawaiian Islands, but also the millennium of human occupation with the drastic ecological changes that occurred since first Polynesians, and later Europeans and Asians, arrived to the islands and introduced a suite of invasive species such as feral pigs, feral dogs, feral cats, Norway rats, Asian tiger mosquitos, and the Indian mongoose.
+The reserve reveals the existence of a large number of native birds that became extinct as a result.
+The cave has also shown that certain plants previously believed to be Polynesian introductions, such as kou (Cordia subcordata) and hala (Pandanus tectorius), existed on the islands prior to human settlement.